holli/auto_strip_attributes/README.md

 - :strip (enabled by default) - removes whitespaces from the beginning and the end of string
 - :nullify (enabled by default) - replaces empty strings with nil
 - :squish (disabled by default) - replaces extra whitespaces (including tabs) with one space
-- :delete (disabled by default) - delete all whitespaces (including tabs)
+- :delete_whitespaces (disabled by default) - delete all whitespaces (including tabs)

 ### Custom Filters

-New version of this gem supports custom filtering methods.
+Gem supports custom filtering methods.
 Custom methods can be set by calling to set_filter method inside a block passed to AutoStripAttributes::Config.setup. set_filter method accepts either Symbol or Hash as a parameter.
 If parameter is a Hash, the key should be filter name and the value is boolean whether filter is enabled by default or not.
 Block should return processed value.